stenvala/aws-cdk-legos/README.md

 # AWS CDK Legos

-This repository has various AWS CDK samples and associated minimalistic microservice code that use AWS services as Lego blocks to do simple things.
+This repository has various conceptually different AWS CDK stacks using various AWS services as Lego blocks to do simple and unnecessary things.

-## Pre reqs
+## Prerequisites

 * You must have AWS CLI installed and configured and AWS CDK installed.
 Look from web how.
-* For specific sample, run npm inits yourself to root, cdk and src - whenever needed.
-Then, build, deploy, experiment and destroy.
-Each sample has their own instructions.
-Might have also some unit tests.

 ## Samples available

 ### ts-hello-world

 Extremely basic hello world lambda via api gateway.
+Run this first.
+It doesn't take too long to go the whole demo through with one command.

 ### ts-lambda-to-lambda-with-iam